Overview

 Beach & Water Activities

 Keem Bay’s Blue Flag status guarantees clean water and a seasonal lifeguard presence.
 Lifeguard hours are posted on an information board at the beach, and lifebuoys and torpedo buoys are available for swimmers.
-The bay is a favourite spot for swimming, paddle‑boarding and, during the summer, surf schools operate nearby on Achill’s other beaches.
+The sheltered cove creates relatively calm conditions, making it a favourite for swimming, paddle-boarding, and kayaking.
+Surf schools operate nearby on Achill’s other beaches, and guided sea kayaking tours frequently depart from the area to explore the coastline.

 Wildlife

-Historically a haven for basking sharks, the bay still sees occasional sightings of these gentle giants, as well as grey seals and a variety of Atlantic fish.
-Kayakers and paddle‑boarders report regular encounters, especially in calm summer conditions.
+Historically a haven for basking sharks, the bay still sees occasional sightings of these gentle giants, alongside grey seals and a variety of Atlantic fish.
+Kayakers and paddle-boarders report regular encounters, especially in calm summer conditions.
+The surrounding cliffs support a rich population of seabirds, making the bay excellent for wildlife watching.

 Hiking & Viewpoints

 A steep, rugged trail climbs from the beach to an abandoned coastguard lookout perched at roughly 200 m above sea level.
-The ascent takes about 30 minutes up and 25 minutes down; the path is described as “tough” and can be very slippery after rain, so sturdy footwear is essential.
-From the lookout you can glimpse the highest sea cliffs in Ireland and enjoy a panoramic view of the Benmore headland, Croaghaun, and the distant Achill Head promontory.
+The ascent takes about 30 minutes up and 25 minutes down.
+The path is described as “tough” and can become extremely slippery after rain, so sturdy footwear is essential.
+From the lookout, you can glimpse some of Ireland’s highest sea cliffs and enjoy a panoramic view of the Benmore headland, Croaghaun, and the distant Achill Head promontory.
+A safety barrier is present, but visitors should stay well back from the drop.

 Cultural Touches

-Fans of The Banshees of Inisherin can locate the spot where Colm Doherty’s fictional cottage stood – a small building above the beach that resembles a traditional Irish home.
-The former lifeboat station and the old coastguard watch‑house add a tangible sense of maritime heritage.
+Fans of The Banshees of Inisherin can locate the spot where Colm Doherty’s fictional cottage stood.
+A small building above the beach resembles a traditional Irish home and served as the film’s backdrop.
+The former lifeboat station and the old coastguard watch-house add a tangible sense of maritime heritage to the landscape.

 Practical Information